 Following the generation of valid and spatially aware optical setups by the LLM-based design system, the next stage involves the autonomous assembly and fine alignment of these setups using a robotic platform.
-This system is built around a 7-degree-of-freedom robotic arm (UFACTORY xArm7) with measured spatial and angular precisions for placement of $\pm$0.5 mm and 0.2$^{\circ}$ respectively, a payload capacity of 3.5 kg, and a reach radius of 61 cm.
-The arm is programmed to perform high-precision placement of optical components, including mirrors, lenses, beam splitters, and detectors.
-The robotic platform integrates computer vision, LiDAR-based scanning and depth sensing, and custom-designed optical component holders and magnetic bases, all optimized for robotic manipulation.
+This system is built around a 7-degree-of-freedom robotic arm (UFACTORY xArm7, see Methods) and is deployed in a standard optics laboratory.
+The robotic arm is programmed to perform high-precision placement of optical components, including mirrors, lenses, beam splitters, and detectors.
+We integrate the robotic arm with computer vision, LiDAR-based scanning and depth sensing, and custom-designed optical component holders and magnetic bases, all optimized for robotic manipulation.

-Each optical component is placed in a 3D-printed housing designed to universally fit standard off-the-shelf optical components and is placed in a 3D-printed base with magnets that provide resistance to unwanted motion during assembly and alignment (Figure~\ref{fig:figure3}a).
-The housing has acArUco fiducial marker affixed to the top surface that facilitates component identification and positioning via stereo 4K visible-light cameras mounted around the workspace.
+Each optical component is placed in a 3D-printed housing that is designed to universally fit standard off-the-shelf optical components.
+The component is secured to a 3D-printed magnetic base that provides resistance to unwanted motion during assembly and alignment (Figure~\ref{fig:figure3}a).
+The housing has an ArUco fiducial marker affixed to the top surface that allows for component identification and positioning via stereo 4K visible-light cameras mounted around the workspace.
 These cameras perform an initial scan of the optical table, allowing the system to estimate component positions and orientations.

 Once a candidate component is identified, the robotic arm approaches it, and a LIDAR sensor mounted on the end-effector performs a high-resolution scan to refine the object's pose and geometry.
 This multi-modal perception pipeline ensures sub-millimeter grasping accuracy and minimizes the risk of collision or misplacement.
 Upon successful pickup, components are placed at their target positions and orientations according to the layout provided either by a user or by the fine-tuned LLM (see Supplementary Videos 1 and 2).
-During placement, an error correction step ensure both positional and angular fidelity by rechecking these parameters using the computer vision system.
+During placement, an error correction step ensures both positional and angular fidelity by rechecking these parameters using the computer vision system.